maniere/Game-of-Life/README.md

 - Type "spacebar" to pause the animation.
 Type "spacebar" again to un-pause it.
 - Type "r" to reset the stage to its initial state.
 - Type "c" to clear the stage.
 - Type a number ("0" - "9") to refresh the stage with a percentage of randomly seeded cells.
 The result is a percentage of cells 10 times the typed number that start the animation alive ("0" = 0%, "3" = 30%, "9" = 90%).
-Future commands execute with this percentage of additional seeds until "r" resets the stage.
+Future commands execute with this percentage of additional seeds, until "r" resets the stage.
 There are 0 random seeds initially.
 - Type "t" to include the text area in the animation.
-Type "t" again to bring it back it.
+Type "t" again to bring it back.
-- Draw with your mouse to toggle the cell states.
+- Draw with your mouse to toggle cell states.
 The animation pauses while your mouse is depressed and resumes upon release.
-Pause the animation ("spacebar") first to draw more than once.
+Pause the animation ("spacebar") before drawing to enable multiple strokes.

 The code was designed to be easy to modify and explore creative possibilities.